m4sterbunny/NL/how-it-works.md

 author: unknown
 proofDate: na
 editor: HB
 comments: First pass iteration over existing skeleton doc https://docs.neon-labs.org/docs/about/how_it_works.
 TODO update image use of front-end > frontend, back-end > backend, end-point > endpoint.
 Inline HTML todos in place.
-NB dropping RPC, even Ethereum does not repeatedly use RPC
+NB dropping RPC, Ethereum does not repeatedly use RPC
-supportingContent: 1. requires overview on API services 2. links to eductational resources external OR internal "Learn" area.
+supportingContent: 1. requires overview page covering API services 2. links to educational resources external OR internal "Learn" area.
 ---

 # How it works

-This page provides a high-level overview of how Neon coordinates communication between Solana and Etherum dApps.
+This page provides a high-level overview of how Neon coordinates communication between Ethereum dApps and Solana.

 ### Prerequisites